wouterbles/pyaugmecon/README.md

 ## Known limitations
 - For relatively small models (most of the knapsack problems), disabling `redivide_work` and `shared_flag` should lead to slightly lower runtimes.
 This is due to the overhead of sharing the flag array between processes that don't have a shared memory space.
 Redividing the work results in additional models solved with duplicate solutions, leading to longer runtime.
 By sharing the flag array in a different way and dividing the work more smartly these limitations might be solved in the future.

 - To parallelize the solution process, the grid is divided in blocks with minimum length of the inner loop (number of grid points) over the processes.
 With fewer than three objectives, there is only one dimension to iterate over and as such no parallelization possible.
 This is something that can be improved in the future.

+## Credit
+I would like to thank [Nikolaos Paterakis (@npaterakis)](https://github.com/npaterakis) for his initial work on a AUGMECON Python implemenation, which this project is based on.